inBeat/inbeat-website/content/top-influencers/instagram/photographers/italy/milan/_index.md

 ---
-title: Top 10 Photographers Instagram Influencers In Milan In 2023
+title: Top 10 Photographers Instagram Influencers In Milan In 2024
 description: >-
-  Find top photographers Instagram influencers in Milan in 2023.
-Most popular hashtags: #milano #portrait #model #photography.
+  Find top photographers Instagram influencers in Milan in 2024.
+Most popular hashtags: #model #portrait #fashion #makeup.
 platform: Instagram
-hits: 236
+hits: 270
-text_top: Discover the most popular Instagram influencers on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform holds 236 Instagram influencers like this in Milan, Italy for you to pitch.
+text_bottom: inBeat holds 270 Instagram influencers like this in Milan, Italy for you to pitch.
 profiles:
   - username: "francescoanglanifp"
     fullname: >-